rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Then as in the same steps in other codes, we remove rows in the dataset in which windspeed equals zero, and we drop "grid_point_id" and "typhoon_year".

-We used seaborn.countplot() which is a function to plot the count of observations in each category and also we provide a hist plot.
+We used `seaborn.countplot()` which is a function to plot the count of observations in each category and also we provide a hist plot.

-At this step, we defined a new set of bin bins2 = [0, 0.1, 1] that is proper for the binary model and counted the number of samples per bin. df["binary_damage"].value_counts(bins=binsP2)
+At this step, we defined a new set of bin `bins2 = [0, 0.1, 1]` that is proper for the binary model and counted the number of samples per bin. `df["binary_damage"].value_counts(bins=binsP2)`

-We use NumPy Digitize() function to get the indices of bins to which each of these values belongs in the input array.
+We use `NumPy.Digitize()` function to get the indices of bins to which each of these values belongs in the input array.
 Before building the binary model we describe the features and split the data into X and y.

-The function train_test_split() allows us to split our dataset into two subsets for training and testing the built machine-learning model (with a ratio of 80:20).
+The function `train_test_split()` allows us to split our dataset into two subsets for training and testing the built machine-learning model (with a ratio of 80:20).

-We use the Counter() function to check the number of samples in each class for training data.
+We use the `Counter()` function to check the number of samples in each class for training data.
 Since we have an imbalanced dataset, we can perform over or under-sampling or even a combination of both to provide a more balanced training dataset.
 The most proper sampling strategy is defined for each resampling strategy based on test and trial methods.

-We define an empty list to keep the f1_score of each n_estimator f1_lst = [], and a list of 10 different n_estimator from 10 to 100 n_estimator_lst = [12, 22, 32, 42, 52, 62, 72, 82, 92, 102].
+We define an empty list to keep the f1_score of each n_estimator f1_lst = [], and a list of 10 different n_estimator from 10 to 100 `n_estimator_lst = [12, 22, 32, 42, 52, 62, 72, 82, 92, 102]`.
 Afterward, we define a for loop with the range of len(n_estimator_lst)and use the XGBClassifier to fit the data.
 So in each iteration, we have a new n_estimator to estimate F1_score and save it in its list.
 Finally,  we create a plot to compare n_estimator vs F1_score.